see my German language translated site!

 There were no corrections to lunar limb profile.

 To enjoy the eclipse, i controled several photo cameras with an

-orgniser (Psion Organiser II), which also recorded weather
+electronic orgniser (Psion Organiser II), which also recorded

 I took photographs on Fuji Velvia color slide film.
 To show

-the total corona, i made composits of slides with different
+details over the total corona, i made composits of slides with

 left: 8 photos with 1m focal length (MTO-11 CA, f= 1000 mm 1:10)